ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Office with view over the ocean](/assets/images/IMG_1457.jpg)

-I usually stopped my work around sunset and left my van to join the others at the campfire.
+I usually left my office before the sunset and joined the others at the campfire.

 ![Campfire](/assets/images/IMG_1470.jpg)